elmarsto/magnetite-lib/README.md

 # Magnetite Rust Library (magnetite-lib)

-Library for building plugins in pure Rust for [Obsidian.md](https://obsidian.md/).
+Library for building plugins in Rust for [Obsidian.md](https://obsidian.md/).

 This library defines Rust traits, structs and impls that aim to replicate, as much as possible, the Typescript API for Obsidian plugin development.